Surface-dominated conductance scaling in Weyl semimetal NbAs: Results

 \textbf{Ballistic conductance scaling:} We first compute the ballistic conductance of pristine films of NbAs as a function of thickness using

 where $\varepsilon_{\vec{k}b}$ and $\vec{v}_{\vec{k}b}$ are the electronic energies and velocities of band $b$ and wavevector $\vec{k}$ in the Brillouin zone (BZ) and $g_s$ is the spin degeneracy factor ($g_s=1$ for the $\varepsilon_{\vec{k}b}$ vs. $\mathbf{k}$ relations with spin-orbit coupling).
-The derivative of the Fermi-Dirac occupations $f'_0(\varepsilon_{\vec{k}b})$ limits the contributions of electronic states to within a few $k_BT$ around the Fermi level $\varepsilon_F$ (Refer SI for a detailed derivation of Equation~\ref{eqn:ballistic}).
+The derivative of the Fermi-Dirac occupations $f'_0(\varepsilon_{\vec{k}b})$ limits the contributions of electronic states to within a few $k_BT$ around the Fermi level $\varepsilon_\mathrm{F}$ (Refer SI for a detailed derivation of Equation~\ref{eqn:ballistic}).
 We evaluate the above expression in JDFTx~\cite{JDFTx} for room temperature ($k_BT=0.026$ eV) using a Monte Carlo sampling of 250,000 $\mathbf{k}$-points in the BZ.
 We also decompose the total conductance $G$ into contributions from bulk, Nb-terminated and As-terminated surfaces by weighing each electronic state in the integrand of Eq.~\ref{eqn:ballistic} with a slab weight function described in the Methods sections.
-The bounding box or slab used to define the spatial region for the surface states has been show in Figure~\ref{fig:conductance_contrib}.
+The bounding box or slab used to define the spatial region for the surface states has been shown in Figure~\ref{fig:conductance_contrib}.
+Note that we use this approach to predict ballistic conductance in pristine films, which would have no scattering.